-Susan Seizer, Suzana Milevska, Swapan Chakravorty, Tani E. Barlow
+Conversations with Swapan Chakravorty, Suzana Milevska, and Tani E. Barlow

-Controversial, challenging and outspoke, Gayatri Chakravorty Spivak is best known as a deconstructionist and postcolonial theorist.
-With an awe-inspiring track record in several areas, ranging from Feminism to Marxism to Literary Criticism and of course, Post-colonialism, she has built a reputation for being simultaneously at home and an outsider in many disciplines.
+Controversial, challenging and outspoken, Gayatri Chakravorty Spivak is best known as a deconstructionist and post-colonial theorist.
+With an awe-inspiring track record in several areas, ranging from feminism and Marxism to literary criticism and of course, post-colonialism, she has built a reputation for being simultaneously at home and an outsider in many disciplines.

-The interviews collected in this volume reflect the international character of her intellectual engagemen as, in her criss-crossing of the globle, she engages with activists, scholars and writers located in different cultural contexts, from America to India to Macedonia and China.
+The interviews collected in this volume reflect the international character of her intellectual engagement as, in her criss-crossings of the globe, she engages with activists, scholars and writers located in different cultural contexts, from America to India to Macedonia and China.

 ‘A celebrity in academia . . .
 [Spivak] creates a stir wherever she goes.’ —New York Times